fernandolopez2019/walnut_test/welcome email.md

 Please let us know the best time to set up a meeting.

-If you have any question, feel free to reply to this email at your convenience.
+If you have any question, feel free to reply to this email at your best convenience.

+Fernando López/ Support Technical Lead

+# *Walnut.io*